 - Invest in a sturdy fence that will keep your pets out of areas where they could harm themselves.

-- Make sure your family members and any service people who enter your yard understand that your pets will run into the street if they leave the gate open.
+- Make sure your family members and any maintenance workers who enter your yard understand that your pets will run into the street if they leave the gate open.

 - Put locks on the gates and shed doors, and use them every time you go in and out.